Ashtabula County Community Seed Libraries

 Volunteer for your local Seed Library

 Want to volunteer for an existing library?
 Or get one set up?
-Contact Steph – she’ll point you in the right direction.
-See below for a sample of, “Volunteer Helper Instructions,” that should exist at each participating library.
+Talk to your local participating library.
+See below for a sample of, “Volunteer Helper Instructions.”

 How Do I Get My Library Involved?

 We were invited by these local libraries to set up.
-Stephanie Blessing (of Red Beet Row) is volunteering as the central contact for each library.
+Red Beet Row is volunteering as the central contact for each library.
 More volunteers make it happen – each library attracts volunteers from their own members.
 The library staff help solicit more volunteers, print all materials, get the word out, configure a physical space to house the seed library, and buy in any needed materials (which are minimal – envelopes, shoebox-sized bins, etc).
-Steph has templates, processes, and some seeds, ready to go.
-She can help organize a kick-off event.
+See below for sample documents.
 Once the seed library is set up, volunteers help maintain it long-term.
 Volunteers are needed to shelve donated seeds, keep the seed area clean, and sort and organize seeds.
-Contact Steph to get set up!

-Click below for samples of templates we used to set up seed libraries here in Ashtabula County.
-They’ve been altered to fit each library.
-These templates were taken and altered from these 2 wonderful sources: http://seedlibraries.net/ and https://www.dropbox.com/sh/09727stirjvilvu/RYaeCSSzqp
+Click below for fliers and documents we use here in Ashtabula County.
+Some templates were taken and altered from these 2 wonderful sources: http://seedlibraries.net/ and https://www.dropbox.com/sh/09727stirjvilvu/RYaeCSSzqp